ice1000/guest0x0/.github/README.md

 ![image](https://user-images.githubusercontent.com/16398479/163415006-4c7ecf02-2ed1-4c8a-b3f6-779538401973.png)

 Updated the CLI frontend to hide stack traces by default.
+Fixed some core theory bugs (many thanks to Amélia, MBones, and Daniel for their helps).

 ## v0.7